trayio/falafel/docs/pages/input_schema/oneof.md

 # oneOf Schemas
 {: .no_toc}

-Firstly, it should be understood that the `oneOf` implementation/intended use in [tray.io](http://tray.io) is different from the JSON schema specification; i.e. whereas the JSON schema spec primarily uses `oneOf` for validation purposes, the Tray properties panel uses `oneOf` to generate a form.
+Firstly, it should be understood that the `oneOf` implementation/intended use in [tray.io](http://tray.io) is different from the JSON schema specification.
+While the JSON schema spec primarily uses `oneOf` for validation purposes, the Tray properties panel uses `oneOf` to generate a form.

 The general issue surrounding `oneOf`  is that for child schema options that are the same/similar,